 Vladimir Markin, Director for the Development of Civil Projects of the Kalashnikov Concern, noted that Rosreestr is actively integrating UAVs into various works, and the task of the concern is to make them even more efficient.

-Thanks to "Alpha-E", not only will the speed and quality of work increase, but also the costs of traditional monitoring methods, assessment of damage from natural disasters, aerial photography, mapping, data processing and digitalization will be significantly reduced.
+Thanks to "Alpha-E", not only will the speed and quality of work increase, but also the costs of traditional methods of monitoring, assessing damage from natural disasters, aerial photography, mapping, data processing and digitalization will be significantly reduced.

 Earlier www1.ru reported that "Kalashnikov" for the first time in detail showed the flight of the advanced reconnaissance UAV SKAT 350 M.